 Stuffed Mini Peppers

-So, if you’re looking for an easy but delicious appetizer that’s also really colorful and pretty, these peppers are fantastic.
+So if you’re looking for an easy but delicious appetizer that’s also colorful and pretty, these peppers are fantastic.
+You can even add them to an Antipasto Platter and have an epic board to serve at your next gathering.

-Start by preparing the filling, which includes soft goat cheese, grated parmesan, fresh jalapeño, garlic, and pepper:
+Start by preparing the filling, which includes soft goat cheese, grated parmesan, fresh minced jalapeño, garlic, and black pepper:

 By the way, a quick tip for seeding the jalapeños is to use a melon baller to remove them: